leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ```
 Equivalently, you can write ``Type _`` to avoid giving the arbitrary
 universe a name:

-[chris] Why do you need "universe u" when you can just write "Type _"
-?
-Also perhaps "_" could be introduced earlier also...

 ```lean
 constant α : Type _